National Bioenergy Center

 The National Bioenergy Center's mission is to foster capability to catalyze the replacement of petroleum with transportation fuels from biomass by delivering innovative, cost-effective biofuels solutions.

 The National Bioenergy Center is composed of four technical groups and a technical lead for partnership development with industry.
 Partnership development includes work performed at NREL under Cooperative Research and Development Agreements, Technical Service Agreements, Analytical Service Agreements, and Work for Others contract research for DOE's industry partners.

 The NBC is a real center with a research organization housed at NREL, its lead laboratory, and a virtual center of biomass R&D efforts conducted at four other DOE laboratories.
-Each of the five laboratories has a designated "relationship manager" to coordinate its interactions with the DOE Biomass Program and other DOE laboratories.
+Each of the five laboratories has a designated "relationship manager" to coordinate its interactions with the DOE Bioenergy Technologies Office and other DOE laboratories.

-Learn more about the laboratories that support the research of the DOE Biomass Program:
+Learn more about the laboratories that support the research of the DOE Bioenergy Technologies Office:

 - Biorefinery R&D: A. Bratis, National Renewable Energy Laboratory

 - Feedstock Development: R. Graham, Oak Ridge National Laboratory